MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/about_wfsequence.md

  Describes the Sequence keyword, which runs selected activities sequentially.

 ## LONG DESCRIPTION
  The Sequence keyword runs selected workflow activities sequentially, that is, they run in the order in which they appear and do not run concurrently.
-The Sequence keyword is valid only in a [!INCLUDE[wps_1](../Token/wps_1_md.md)] Workflow.
+The Sequence keyword is valid only in a Windows PowerShellÂ® Workflow.

  The Sequence keyword is typically used in a Parallel script block to run selected commands sequentially.